jgnewman/strux/README.md

 written within the definition for either class.
 Instead, it is all handled together in one place.

-Here's how it will work based on our constructs:
+Here's how it will work based on our structs:

-#### From the first construct:
+#### From the first struct:

 1. An instance of `MyComponent` will mount.
 2. A Redux action called 'MY_ACTION' will be dispatched.
 3. The body of the action will be created from the state of the component.

-#### From the second construct:
+#### From the second struct:

 1. When an instance of `AnotherComponent` has mounted, it will implicitly subscribe to Redux state changes.
 2. Whenever a state change happened because 'MY_ACTION' was dispatched, the `handleStateChange` method will be triggered and handed the new Redux state.

-## Why do I have to import `createStore` and `component` from Construx?
+## Why do I have to import `createStore` and `component` from Strux?

-In order for Construx to implicitly work with Redux state changes, it needs a reference to your Redux store.
-Construx's version of `createStore` doesn't do anything special except pass your reducer straight into Redux's `createStore` and then capture a reference to that store to use for itself.
+In order for Strux to implicitly work with Redux state changes, it needs a reference to your Redux store.
+Strux's version of `createStore` doesn't do anything special except pass your reducer straight into Redux's `createStore` and then capture a reference to that store to use for itself.

-In order for Construx to implicitly create subscriptions and trigger dispatches within component lifecycle functions, it needs access to the component's `constructor` function in order to set those things up.
-Construx's version of `Component` doesn't do anything special except extend React's `Component` to set up a few handlers for lifecycle functions when the component gets instantiated.
+In order for Strux to implicitly create subscriptions and trigger dispatches within component lifecycle functions, it needs access to the component's `constructor` function in order to set those things up.
+Strux's version of `Component` doesn't do anything special except extend React's `Component` to set up a few handlers for lifecycle functions when the component gets instantiated.